WebG1itch/WebG1itch/README.md

 # About Me
 Hey, I'm Jacob Gibson, but most of my friends call me Jake.
-I'm currently working toward a B.S. in Computer Science and a B.S. in Media Arts & Sciences for Game Design at IUPUI.
-I've been interested in games for nearly as long as I can remember and my passion for programming game mechanics has only been on the rise!
+I have a B.S. in Computer Science and a B.S. in Media Arts & Sciences for Game Design and Development.
+I've been interested in games for nearly as long as I can remember and my passion for programming game mechanics complements that perfectly!

-I work best in OOP languages like C++, C#, and Java, but I'm also familiar with other languages.
+I work best in OOP languages like C++, C#, and Java, but I've recently been doing some web development on the side using Next.js and Tailwind CSS.
 I love trying to reverse engineer interesting mechanics in both games and other software.
 My drive for interesting problem solving and experimentation has brought me to a wide variety of fun projects that I've made throughout my programming career.
 Check out some of those projects below!

-Relevant Coursework: Calculus I & II, Linear Algebra, Data Structures and Algorithms, Operating Systems, Architecture of Computers, Advanced Game Design, Game Design Psychology and Prototyping
+Relevant Coursework: Calculus I & II, Linear Algebra, Data Structures and Algorithms, Operating Systems, Architecture of Computers, Advanced Game Design, Game Design Psychology and Prototyping, Web Design and Development.

 [My website has full breakdowns of all of my major projects!](https://www.jacobgibson.info)